 Don’t be put off by the word on the street (out of this town) that seems to be “Queenstown doesn’t have a community”.
 It has a massive one, you just have to unlock the layers and voilà.
 So many people here in the same position as you; close family a thousand miles away all looking for somewhere to call home.

 This place gets into your bones.
 It’s expensive, fast paced and often chews people up and sadly for some it feels like they are spat out, but if you can find your place this town has a giant heart beating right at the core.

-When you arrive find your tribe.
-There’s HEAPS of groups happening here and here’s a few to get your teeth into and make some friends.
+When you arrive find your group(s).
+There’s HEAPS of them happening here and a few to get your teeth into and make some friends: